 Disk Utility window

-How to clear up your Purgeable space on Mac?
+How to clear up your purgeable space on Mac?

-1. Purge your hard drive of junk files
+1. Remove junk files

-The easiest trick is to use a Mac maintenance app like CleanMyMac, which does exactly what its name suggests—cleans junk files on your Mac to help you free up space for more important things.
+The easiest trick is to use a Mac maintenance app like CleanMyMac, which does exactly what its name suggests — cleans junk files on your Mac to help you free up space for more important things.
 CleanMyMac never touches essential system files; it only eliminates outdated items that no longer serve a purpose.

 Now, to remove system junk in just a few clicks: